Talentadong Pinoy: Season 1

 In the first season, a contestant is hailed a "Hall of Fame" winner when he/she/they defend their title for five consecutive weeks.

 Battle of the Champions was held at 7:30 pm, on March 6, 2010 at the Cuneta Astrodome.
 It was a competition for the seven Hall of Famers to become "Philippine's Ultimate Talentado" and Grand Prize of 1,000,000 pesos.
 Joining them is a "Wildcard Competitor", who is a failed Talentado with a chance to compete with the Hall of Famers.
-Jackielyn from Cavite was revealed on March 2010 as the Wildcard Competitor.
+Jackielyn from Cavite was revealed In March 2010, as the Wildcard Competitor.